Definition of Common Terms

 Slickswere originally B models that in about 1966 were replaced by D and later H models configured as troop lift ships with two M-60, 7.62mm, machine guns mounted one on each side.

 Gunswere B, C or M models (but mostly C) armed with 2.75" rocket pods (normally 7 rockets per pod) and 7.62mm rapid fire mini-guns (3,000 rounds per minute) on each side.

 There were three basic gunship configurations in the 134th AHC:

-was often temporarily mounted on a ship when other armament systems were
+Hogs - which were equipped with all rockets, normally 38 in total.
+This configuration was often temporarily mounted on a ship when other armament systems were down for maintenance.

 In its original gun platoon, the 134th had 6 Slaughter Ships and 2 Frogs or Chunkers (150 & 151).
 In later years the Frogs were converted to Hogs due to airframe stress problems.

 |AC||Aircraft Commander, the command authority in an aircraft, generally over any other authority regardless of rank, and generally the pilot with the most time in-county, and the most experience, combat flight hours and missions.
 AC can mean either aircraft commander or aircraft depending on how it is used.|

 |This was the most common helicopter unit.
 It included 31 UH-1's and the equipment and personnel to maintain and repair the aircraft.
 Each AHC had 2 lift platoons of 11 aircraft each, a gun platoon of 8 aircraft and a service or maintenance platoon with 1 aircraft.
 There were approximately 300 men in an AHC, including 50-60 pilots.
 Other types of helicopter units were:|